Romanian language: Geographic distribution

 Romanian is spoken mostly in Central, South-Eastern, and Eastern Europe, although speakers of the language can be found all over the world, mostly due to emigration of Romanian nationals and the return of immigrants to Romania back to their original countries.
 Romanian speakers account for 0.5% of the world's population, and 4% of the Romance-speaking population of the world.

 Romanian is the single official and national language in Romania and Moldova, although it shares the official status at regional level with other languages in the Moldovan autonomies of Gagauzia and Transnistria.
 Romanian is also an official language of the Autonomous Province of Vojvodina in Serbia along with five other languages.
-Romanian minorities are encountered in Serbia (Timok Valley), Ukraine (Chernivtsi and Odessa oblasts), and Hungary (Gyula).
+Romanian minorities are encountered in Serbia (Timok Valley), Ukraine (Chernivtsi and Odesa oblasts), and Hungary (Gyula).
 Large immigrant communities are found in Italy, Spain, France, and Portugal.

 In 1995, the largest Romanian-speaking community in the Middle East was found in Israel, where Romanian was spoken by 5% of the population.
 Romanian is also spoken as a second language by people from Arabic-speaking countries who have studied in Romania.
 It is estimated that almost half a million Middle Eastern Arabs studied in Romania during the 1980s.
 Small Romanian-speaking communities are to be found in Kazakhstan and Russia.
 Romanian is also spoken within communities of Romanian and Moldovan immigrants in the United States, Canada and Australia, although they do not make up a large homogeneous community statewide.